In this FDD Talk post, you’ll learn the following:

 - Each table below contains a schedule of the average annual Gross Sales during IHOP’s most recent fiscal year, consisting of the 52-week period ended December 31, 2019 for the designated type of IHOP Restaurant, the square footage, seating capacity, and configuration of which varies significantly from type to type.

 - Each table shows the average Gross Sales of all IHOP Restaurants, as well as the averages within each percentile grouping, and is further broken down by the geographic region in which the IHOP Restaurants are located (in the Midwest, Northeast, South, or West).

-- The tables and the sentences that follow the tables exclude: (a) IHOP Restaurants which have been in operation less than 18 months as of December 31, 2018; (b) IHOP Restaurants which were closed for remodeling or for other reasons during part of the years 2017 and/or 2018; and (c) IHOP Restaurants located in the state of Florida, and one IHOP Restaurant in the State of Georgia, which are either operated by the company’s area franchisee or subfranchised units licensed by the company’s area franchisee for that state and which do not report weekly Gross Sales to IHOP (or its affiliate).
+- The tables and the sentences that follow the tables exclude: (a) IHOP Restaurants which have been in operation less than 18 months as of December 31, 2019; (b) IHOP Restaurants which were closed for remodeling or for other reasons during part of the years 2018 and/or 2019; and (c) IHOP Restaurants located in the state of Florida, and 4 IHOP Restaurants in the State of Georgia, which are either operated by the company’s area franchisee or sub franchised units licensed by the company’s area franchisee for that state and which do not report weekly Gross Sales to IHOP (or its affiliate).

 - IHOP compiled the figures presented in the tables and the sentences that follow the tables from sales reported by franchisees on a weekly basis.
 The sales information provided by these franchisees has not been audited or independently verified and has not necessarily been prepared on a basis consistent with generally accepted accounting principles

 - The “West” consists of the States of Arizona, Colorado, Idaho, New Mexico, Montana, Utah, Nevada, Wyoming, Alaska, California, Hawaii, Oregon, and Washington.